marcelolino/servicos-conecte/replit.md

 # Qserviços - Service Marketplace Platform

 ## Overview
 Qserviços is a comprehensive service marketplace platform designed to connect service providers with clients.
 It offers a user-friendly, intelligent, and secure ecosystem for service discovery, booking, and payment.
 Key capabilities include geolocation services for proximity-based searches, integrated payment solutions (Stripe, MercadoPago), and real-time communication features.
+The platform features a dynamic charging types system where admins can configure service pricing models, and providers can set multiple pricing options that are displayed on service cards with suggested price fallbacks.
 The project aims to provide a seamless experience for both service providers and clients, facilitating efficient service transactions.

 ## User Preferences
 - Language: Portuguese (Brazilian)